 Visit The HK Zoological And Botanical Gardens

 The HK Zoological and Botanical Gardens are one of the oldest zoological and botanical centers in the world.
 It is an area of 5.6 hectares, on the northern slope of Victoria Peak in Hong Kong.
-The zoo is small that is home to. mainly apes, monkeys, and birds.
+The zoo is a small that is home. mainly apes, monkeys, and birds.

 Explore Victoria Park